ENriqueFRiasM/enriquefriasm.github.io/_pages/teaching.md

 ---

 # Management
-* Director of the IBM-UNIR Chair on Data Sciende for Education, UNIR, Sept.
+* Director of the IBM-UNIR Chair on Data Science for Education, UNIR, Sept.
 23- present
 * Director of the Master in Data Science, Universidad Camilo Jose Cela, Sep 21 - Aug.
 23

 # Teaching